FAQs for equipment applicants

 - Points.
 We assign a “points” value to each item in our inventory based on our typical supply and demand, as well as its monetary value.
 For example, a case of consumables or glassware, might be valued at 5-10 points, while an HPLC system might be 500.
 Each awardee gets the same allocation of points to shop with.
 The purpose of this system is to ensure equal access and avoid excessive depletion of our inventory.

-No, we cannot provide a list of our available inventory until the selection window opens.
+No, it is our policy not to provide a list of our available inventory until the selection window opens.

-This is because our inventory changes frequently as equipment donations are received and shipments to other awardees are fulfilled.
-What we have in the warehouse currently is not what will be available next week or next month, nor is it necessarily representative of what is “usually” available.
+The reason for this policy is simple: to do so would be misleading.
+Our inventory changes on a weekly basis as equipment donations are received and shipments to other awardees are fulfilled.
+So what we have in the warehouse as you read this web page is not what will be available next week or next month, nor is it necessarily representative of what is “usually” available.

-We always have a wide variety of equipment, glassware, and consumables in stock, but the exact composition is always changing.
+We always have a wide variety of equipment, glassware, and consumables in stock, but the exact composition of our inventory is always changing.
+Our staff can provide you with educated guesses about the likely availability of specific items based on historical donation patterns, but we can’t make any promises about availability until your selection window opens.

-Once we know the contents of your shipment, we will also search for and compile electronic copies or links to the relevant manuals for the items in your shipment if available.
+In most cases, yes.
+If the donor provides us with a paper copy of the manual, we’ll include it in the shipment.
+In addition, once we know the contents of your shipment, we will search for and compile electronic copies or links to the relevant manuals for the items in your shipment.

-We carry insurance against any loss or damage that may occur during the shipping process.
-This type of damage should be reported within 10 days of receipt of the shipment so that we can file a claim with our insurance provider.
+Seeding Labs carries insurance against any loss or damage that may occur during the shipping process while the shipment remains under our control.
+This type of damage should be reported within 10 days of receipt so that we can file a claim with our insurance provider.

 Yes, you can participate, although you may need to budget for some additional freight costs.

 If selected, we would work with you to identify the best shipping option for your specific location.
-If there’s a cost difference between that option and what it would have cost us to ship to the nearest ocean port, we’ll ask you to pay the difference.
+If there’s a cost difference between that option and what it would have cost us to ship to the nearest ocean port via our normal process, we’ll ask you to pay the difference.

 Possibly.
-We’ll do our best to accommodate your needs and preferences, with the understanding that you will be responsible for any costs in excess of the best rates that our freight forwarders can provide.
+We’ll do our best to accommodate your preferences to the extent possible, with the understanding that we will ask you to pay for any costs in excess of the best rates that our usual freight forwarders can provide.

-Please note that the weight and volume of a typical shipment makes air freight extremely expensive.
+Please note that the weight and volume of a typical shipment makes air freight prohibitively expensive in almost all cases.

 No, we don’t currently have the capacity to offer training or technical assistance within the Instrumental Access program.
 Awardees are solely responsible for equipment set-up, calibration, service, maintenance, and repair.